Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Results and discussion

-Figure \ref{fig2}(a)-(b) represent the real and imaginary parts of the dielectric function. $\epsilon_1(\omega)$ had a peak with a magnitude of 33.02 at around 1.98 eV.
-Then sharply decrease between 1.98 eV and 3.36 eV and, become negative after that.
-The minimum of $\epsilon_1(\omega)$ occurs at 6.02 eV followed by a slow increase toward zero.
-The static dielectric constant $\epsilon_1(0)$ = 18.01 for ZnGeP$_2$. $\epsilon_2(\omega)$ shows that the threshold energy of the dielectric function occurs at 1.32 eV i.e above the band gap.
-The imaginary part of the dielectric constant $\epsilon_2(\omega)$ shows peaks at 2.41 and 3.44 eV respectively.
-The small contributions of $\epsilon_2(\omega)$ below band gap are coming from intraband transition transition of optical response.
-The calculated linear optical conductivity are presented in Fig.\ref{fig2}(c).
-It shows the optical transitions from valence to conduction bands occur above the band gap. $\sigma(\omega)$ produces a strong peaks at 3.34 eV followed by a weak peak at 2.32 eV as shown in Fig.\ref{fig2}(c).
+{\bs{Figure \ref{fig2} represents the linear optical responses in ZnGeP$_2$.
+Tetragonal symmetry in ZnGeP$_2$ allows two independent linear optical components i.e one in-plane ($ij = \x1\x1 = \y1\y1$) and one out-of-plane ($ij = \z1\z1$) components.}} Figure \ref{fig2}(a)-(b) represent the real and imaginary parts of the dielectric function for ZnGeP$_2$. $\epsilon_1(\omega)$ {\bs{has}} a peak with a magnitude of 33.02 at 1.98 eV.
+Then it sharply decreases between 1.98 eV and 3.36 eV and, becomes negative after that.
+The minimum of $\epsilon_1(\omega)$ occurs at 6.02 eV followed by a {\bs{slow increasing trends toward zero}}.
+The static dielectric constant is $\epsilon_1(0)$ = 18.01 for ZnGeP$_2$. $\epsilon_2(\omega)$ shows that the threshold energy of the dielectric function occurs at 1.32 eV i.e above the band gap.
+The imaginary part of the dielectric constant $\epsilon_2(\omega)$ shows peaks at 2.41 and 3.44 eV respectively. {\bs{The small contributions of $\epsilon_2(\omega)$ below band gap originates from the intraband transitions of optical response \cite{bhandari2020electronic, biswas2021tunable}. }}

+{\bs{The calculated linear optical conductivities are presented in Fig.\ref{fig2}(c)-(d).
+The total conductivity has contributions from both interband and intraband processes i.e, $\sigma(\omega) = \sigma_{\mathrm{interband}}(\omega) + \sigma_{\mathrm{intraband}}(\omega)$.
+The optical transitions from valence to conduction bands lead to interband optical conductivity above the band gap in ZnGeP$_2$.
+Therefore, $\sigma(\omega)$ produces a strong peak at 3.34 eV followed by a weak peak at 2.32 eV due to interband optical transition as shown in Fig.\ref{fig2}(c).
+The intraband optical conductivity below band gap for ZnGeP$_2$ originates from Drude like conductivity due to free carriers as shown in Fig.\ref{fig2}(d). }}